Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-In this work, we have presented \methodname, the first tractable gradient-free method for structured pruning of LLMs. \methodname~allows practitioners to prune any LLM as long as they have enough memory to run inferences on the model.
-Through a battery of experiments, we have shown that the models produced by \methodname~are small, fast, and accurate.
+In this work, we have presented \methodname, a gradient-free structured pruning method that enables efficient compression of LLMs using only forward passes.
+By eliminating the need for backward passes, \methodname~reduces memory requirements by over $2\times$, allowing practitioners to prune and adapt models on hardware configurations where gradient-based approaches would be infeasible.
+Through extensive experiments, we have demonstrated that \methodname~produces models that are small, fast, and accurate---outperforming even most of these gradient-based methods while using substantially fewer resources.

-A primary limitation of \methodname~is its runtime.
-As Section \ref{sec:analysis} shows, performance improves when we increase the number of sub-models explored, slow down pruning, and use more data samples; but this comes at the cost of increased runtime.
-Our result in Table \ref{tab:forward_only} took $\sim40$ hours to obtain, whilst Wanda-2:4 takes on the order of minutes.
-Since the model we produce is twice as fast, this trade-off is worthwhile when amortized over inference on the pruned models.
+A primary limitation of Bonsai is its computational runtime.
+As shown in Section~\ref{sec:analysis}, performance improves with more sub-model exploration, slower pruning rates, and larger data samples, but these improvements come at the cost of increased runtime.
+While competitors like FLAP complete pruning in $\approx1$ hour, \methodname's optimal configuration requires $\leq4$ hours.
+However, Bonsai offers practitioners the flexibility to configure faster pruning schedules ($\approx$15 minutes) when speed is prioritized over achieving optimal compression quality.
+This runtime-quality tradeoff is a design feature that allows adaptation to various computational constraints.
+Additionally, since the models produced by Bonsai can guarantee optimal performance and speedups, this one-time investment becomes worthwhile when amortized over large-scale deployment.

-\methodname~presents several avenues for expansion by future work.
-First, though sub-models are sampled from an informative prior, $\rho$, the sampling process is not adaptive. \methodname~could further be strengthened by dynamically exploring the space of sub-models.
-Next, because of memory constraints, \methodname~does not fine-tune the model during iterative pruning to recover degraded performance.
-However, forward-pass-only fine-tuning approaches like MeZO \citep{malladi2023fine} exist that can be used to dynamically update the model during pruning.
+\methodname~presents several promising avenues for future research.
+First, while our current approach samples sub-models from an informative prior, the sampling process is not completely adaptive. \methodname~could be further enhanced by dynamically exploring the space of sub-models based on previous evaluations.
+Additionally, due to our focus on forward-pass-only operations, \methodname~does not fine-tune the model during iterative pruning.
+Integration with gradient-free approaches like MeZO~\citep{malladi2023fine} could allow for continuous updates during the pruning process, preserving model performance.
+MoE models also provide an interesting direction: while they enable sparse activation, all experts must remain in memory. \methodname could prune individual experts to reduce memory footprint while preserving conditional computation benefits.

+Overall, by reducing the memory and computational requirements of structured pruning, \methodname~contributes to the growing trend of practical, efficiency-focused AI research, aligning with the community-wide push to make powerful models more accessible.
+The ability that \methodname~enables to prune and adapt large models on a wider range of hardware configurations fosters innovation beyond resource-rich institutions to represent a crucial move toward a more inclusive, sustainable future for the field.